fqantonio/GoingInductive/README.md

 > NOTE 3: the Direct Instruction (Merrill, 2007) instructionla design is a well established learning strategy with a overwhelming research background, with 200 years of history, some authors claim.

-Before hand, we've to considered that the comparison is to a well developed and researched instructional design over more then 200 years, **Direct Instruction**.
+Before hand, we've to considered that the comparison is made to a well developed and researched instructional design over more then 200 years, **Direct Instruction**.
 Any slight improve is considered very strong.
 So, **Overall**, as a teacher of science and tech, you should (or at least think about it) move to implement the inductive strategy as your methodology for learning because, in overall, it as a positive impact on the learning outcomes, namely, **Learning Transfer**, **academic results**, **Social Skills** with a huge impact on **lab practice**.

 Students that benefit more are females, grade 9 and rank 3 (more adapted to school) while the one's that don't benefit are rank 1 (less adapted).